 - Exterior wall cracks – they appear on the outside of your house, on brick walls, masonry, concrete, etc.

 - Foundation wall cracks – these are cracks that appear in the foundation walls and are the ones that can cause serious problems.

 Types of cracks by direction

 Every brick wall is held together with mortar in between the bricks.
 Most often, that mortar breaks and that’s the cause of the problem.
-The problem is that mortar related problems are prone to become bigger over time, which may lead to a serious structural damage.
+The problem is that mortar related problems are prone to become bigger over time, which may lead to serious structural damage.

-Horizontal cracks are caused by movements in the foundation and depreciation of materials affecting the walls.
+Horizontal cracks are caused by movements in the foundation and the depreciation of materials affecting the walls.
 They often appear on older houses as the materials tend to lose their stretch with the years.